Costa Rica Coffee

 Environmental Impacts of Coffee Production in Costa Rica

 Despite the production of coffee in Costa Rica being a major revenue source, it brings about environmental nuisance.
-The main impact of coffee production on the environment is the pollution of rivers.
-This happens during the processing of coffee beans, where water becomes contaminated with the by-products from coffee beans.
-This affects aquatic life.
-Deforestation is also a major environmental concern due to cutting down forests to plant coffee.
-The government has passed regulations in the past to protect the environment.
+The main impact of coffee production on the environment is the pollution of rivers, and this happens during the processing of coffee beans, where water becomes contaminated with the by-products from coffee beans.

 The Quality of Costa Rican Coffee

-Since Costa Rica contributes a very small part of the global coffee demand, the government emphasizes much on producing high-quality coffee beans to obtain higher prices and maximize the production of their farms.
+Since Costa Rica contributes a small part of the global coffee demand, the government emphasizes much on producing high-quality coffee beans to obtain higher prices and maximize the production of their farms.

 Coffee Processing Methods in Costa Rica

-• The Natural Method
+The Natural Method:

-• The Washed Method
+The Washed Method:

-• The Honey Method
+The Honey Method:

 Best Ways to Brew Costa Rican Coffees